tumble-weed/face_verification/README.md

 **Testing**

+weights must be in a folder called trained_models ( will be saved during training) you'll need to point to a particular epoch
 - python test_on_two_images.py image1.png image2.png

 **Training**

 data must be in a folder called lfw
 - python vgg19.py --dataset lfw --gpu 0